sandy2008/workshop/software/clean_arch_en.md

 * **Entity:** Business "objects" or "concepts".
 * **Domain Service:** Knowledge or logic that spans multiple entities.
-* **Repository Interface:** An "abstract contract" regarding data persistence.
+* **Repository Interface:** An "abstract contract (Port)" regarding data persistence.
 Implementation is not included here.

 ## 2. UseCase Layer